 Also remember that you write the goals is based on the present level of the student's performance.
 So how you use them might differ from student to student.

-Sarah will read and match the written word to 25 common signs in the environment with 90% accuracy for at least a 2 week period.
+Sarah will read and match the written word to 25 common signs in the environment with 90% accuracy for at least a 2-week period.

-Keep in mind that I put the mastery criteria somewhat high because this is a basic skill.
+*I put the mastery criteria somewhat high because this is a basic skill.

 Sarah will read and match the written word for 25 common grocery words in 3 minutes with 95% accuracy over a 2-week period.

-Given a grocery ad, Sarah will match pictures of grocery items to their words in the ad with 90% accuracy weekly for at least 2 weeks.
+Given a grocery ad, Sarah will match pictures of 25 grocery items to their words in the ad with 90% accuracy weekly for at least 2 weeks.

 When given a menu of known and unknown grocery words without pictures, Sarah will state why she could eat for a meal in that restaurant with 100% accuracy for 2 weeks with each of 3 menus in the classroom.